 I am a firm believer of the phrase “use it or lose it.”
 The more we put into practice something, the better we get at it.
 This includes even our memory capacity.
 There are methods to boost your memory but that ability may not be attained overnight.
 If you train consistently, you may be able to attain a very high memory capacity and even delay certain mental illnesses.
 Remember to not be so hard on yourself it you are not able to pick it up quickly.
 Sometimes we just have days of brain fog.

-However, there are times when we may still need tools especially for our important day to day tasks like at work to aid in the process of remembering recently added contacts.
+However, there are times when we may still need tools especially for our important day to day tasks like at work.
+Tools that can perhaps aid in the process of remembering recently added contacts.
 Applications like Recent Contacts can greatly help with that and remove a lot of unneeded stress off your shoulders.

 Did you enjoy this life hack on how to remember your recently added contacts and even how to improve your memory?
 Please leave a comment below!